Install and run IDM

 Make sure you have an appropriate version of Java installed:

-Download IDM from the ForgeRock BackStage download site.
-Releases on the ForgeRock BackStage download site are thoroughly validated for ForgeRock customers who run the software in production deployments, and for those who want to try or test a given release.
+Download IDM from Backstage.
+Releases on Backstage are thoroughly validated for ForgeRock customers who run the software in production deployments, and for those who want to try or test a given release.

 Unpack the contents of the .zip file into the install directory: